-Contingent liabilities are not recognized in the parent company financial statements but are disclosed in the notes to the parent company financial statements unless the possibility of an outflow of resources embodying economic benefits is remote.
-If it is probable that an outflow of resources embodying economic benefits will occur and the liability's value can be measured reliably, the liability and the related expense are recognized in the parent company financial statements.
+Contingent liabilities are not recognized in the parent company financial statements.
+These are disclosed unless the possibility of an outflow of resources embodying economic benefits is remote.
+Contingent assets are not recognized in the parent company financial statements but disclosed when an inflow of economic benefits is probable.